The ECS is comprised of:

 CB1 and CB2 receptors are key players in the ECS.
-They are located on the surface of all cells throughout your body, but CB1 receptors are more prevalent in the central nervous system, including neurons in the brain.
+CB1 receptors are more prevalent in the central nervous system, including neurons in the brain.
 In contrast, CB2 receptors are more abundant outside the nervous system, including cells of the immune system.

-The ECS is the “control unit” of all interactions in our body; such as energy supply, brain activity, cell division and immunity to maintain our bodies’ structural and functional integrity.
+The ECS plays a role in many critical functions of our body such as energy supply, brain activity, cell division, and immunity to maintain our bodies’ structural and functional integrity.

-If the ECS fails to work properly the interactions and communication between the different organs and body activities will be interrupted which will cause diseases, such as
+If the ECS fails to work properly the interactions and communication between the different organs and body activities will be interrupted which can cause diseases, such as

-The ECS maintains balance or homeostasis in our body, but it is also a system evolved from nature working like a biochemical feedback system.
+The ECS maintains balance or homeostasis in our body, but it is also a system evolved from nature working as a biochemical neurological system.

-The cannabis plant contains complements of cannabinoids that are equally, if not more, powerful to regulate our body’s most crucial biochemical systems, the endocannabinoid system (ECS).
-This offers some great opportunities in therapeutics treatment as plant cannabinoids can be used to enhance and optimize our endocannabinoid system, and thus anticipate, prevent or even fight diseases.
+The cannabis plant contains cannabinoids that can be used to regulate our ECS and connected systems.
+This offers some great opportunities in therapeutics treatment as plant cannabinoids can be used to enhance and optimize our endocannabinoid system, and thus anticipate, prevent, or even help fight diseases.

 The acting of the body’s cannabinoids – is similar to Phytocannabinoids, produced by the cannabis plant.
 However, if the ECS becomes unbalanced, this may lead to stress, bad sleep, or the development of diseases.

 Addition of natural and plant-based cannabinoids to our diet, can improve the functions of the ECS and enhance the power our body has to heal itself.